Part 1: Nutrition

 “Every time you eat or drink, you are either feeding disease or fighting it”

-“Convenience is the enemy of Wellness
+“Convenience is the enemy of Wellness”

 – Shane Pearson, Wellness Coach

 From the wellness coaching perspective knowing what to do is often not enough to guarantee consistent action.
-Educating yourself around food and nutrition provides an excellent foundation to make better decisions from but unless you make your healthy eating practical, enjoyable and convenient there is a good chance you will fall back into old habits or convenient but unhealthy food choices.
+Educating yourself around food and nutrition provides an excellent foundation to make better decisions from but unless you make your healthy eating practical, enjoyable and convenient there is a good chance you will fall back into old habits of convenient but unhealthy food choices.

 The unfair fight

-When it comes to healthy eating versus eating anything it is a bit of an unfair fight!
-The food industry has gotten really, really, really good at producing food products now that have been exquisitely refined with the most satisfying flavours, textures, aromas and more to almost guarantee that fireworks go off inside your neurology.
+When it comes to healthy eating versus eating anything, it is a bit of an unfair fight!
+The food industry has gotten really, really, really good at producing food products that have been exquisitely refined with the most satisfying flavours, textures, aromas and more to almost guarantee that fireworks go off inside your neurology.
 Fats, sugars and salt ratios have famously been perfected to make foods almost irresistible and addictive.

 Sometimes people who are trying to change their diet try and be ‘really good all the time’ but this usually means they come up against massive internal resistance.
 It can feel like a death sentence to have to give up all of your indulgences and rewards.
 A better approach might be the 80/20 rule.
 If you aim to eat well 80% of the time you can get away with being that little bit naughty 20% of the time.

-If you are the ‘all or nothing’ type who is sceptical about this and think it is just flaking out just consider for a minute how much someone can binge on junk and sugar in a short period time and undo all the good that came before when the pendulum shifted from all in to all out.
+If you are the ‘all or nothing’ type who is sceptical about this and think it is just flaking out just consider for a minute how much someone can binge on junk and sugar in a short period of time and undo all the good that came before when the pendulum shifted from all in to all out.
 If you can do better than 80% of the time that’s great, just make sure you set yourself up for success by setting realistic and sustainable goals.